Dickinson (TV series): Development

 On May 30, 2018, it was announced that Apple had given the production a straight-to-series order.
-The series would be written by Alena Smith who was also set to executive produce alongside Paul Lee, David Gordon Green, Michael Sugar, Ashley Zalta, Alex Goldstone, and Darlene Hunt.
+The series would be written by Alena Smith who was also set to executive produce alongside Paul Lee, David Gordon Green, Michael Sugar, Ashley Zalta, Alex Goldstone, and Darlene Hunt and Hailee Steinfeld.
 Green was also expected to direct as well.
 Production companies involved with the series included wiip and Anonymous Content.
 In October 2019, The Hollywood Reporter reported Dickinson had been renewed for a second season.
 In October 2020, the series was renewed for a third season, ahead of the premiere of the second season.
 In September 2021, it was announced that the third season would be its last and would premiere on November 5, 2021.